daytonaio/enterprise-demo/README.md

 > [!IMPORTANT]
 > __The information in this repository does not apply to the Daytona open source project.__  Please refer to [`daytonaio/daytona`](https://github.com/daytonaio/daytona) for information on setting up the Daytona open source project.

+> [!IMPORTANT]
+> After the installation and setup process is complete, you will need a license to use Daytona Enterprise Demo.
+Currently, you can obtain a license by sending a request to servicedesk@daytona.io.

 ## Getting Started

 ### Requirements